-The Royal College of Nursing has called an investigation launched today into racial inequalities exposed by coronavirus ‘long overdue’.
+The Royal College of Nursing has called an investigation launched today into racial inequalities exposed by Covid-19 ‘long overdue’.

 The Equality and Human Rights Commission (EHRC) said it will use its legal powers to examine the ‘loss of lives and livelihoods’ among different minorities and recommend ways to tackle the entrenched racial equalities ‘laid bare’ during the Covid-19 pandemic.